Program Summary

 What kinds of clinical sites will I be serving at?

-2023 Courier Program sites will be in Central Kentucky.
+2025 Courier Program Public Health Internship sites will be in Central Kentucky.
 Courier sites will be rural and/or in primary or mental health care shortage areas serving medically underserved areas/populations.
-After applicants have been accepted, Couriers will have the opportunity to rank Courier sites based on their personal interests.
+After applicants have been accepted, Couriers will have the opportunity to rank sites based on their personal interests.

 What will I gain by participating?

-• Mentorship from nurses, nurse practitioners, doctors, social workers, and/or nurse‐midwives
+• Mentorship from nurses, nurse practitioners, doctors, social workers, nurse‐midwives, community leaders.

 Working Conditions & Environment

-Couriers will be working in rural and underserved areas.
+Students will be working in rural and underserved areas.
 Each site varies in its level of structure and skill set desired.
 Successful applicants will be matched to sites in part based on their personal motivation level and skill set in addition to their personal preference.
-Though it is the ultimate goal of the Courier Program, its sites, and its staff members to ensure that each Courier receives a meaningful shadowing experience, there will be times of lull and delay in the daily schedule.
+Though it is the ultimate goal of the Courier Program Public Health Internship, its sites, and its staff members to ensure that each student receives a meaningful shadowing experience, there will be times of lull and delay in the daily schedule.
 This is simply the environment of rural healthcare; some days may be extremely busy, others may not.
 It is important for the Courier to be flexible and adaptable to schedules and daily demands.
-Additionally, Couriers should be self-motivated, seeking out opportunities to assist in areas without being told.
+Additionally, students should be self-motivated, seeking out opportunities to assist in areas without being told.

 After the Work Day

-Couriers will reside on FNU’s campus in Versailles, Kentucky, and after the workday is finished, Couriers are encouraged to explore the art, history, and environment of the sites in which they will be staying.
-There are also many opportunities for Couriers to volunteer within the community.
-Information on potential volunteer sites will be provided to Couriers.
+Students will reside on FNU’s campus in Versailles, Kentucky, and after the workday is finished, students are encouraged to explore the art, history, and environment of the sites in which they will be staying.
+There are also may be opportunities for students to volunteer within the community.
+Information on potential volunteer sites will be provided to students.